andrew-ge-wu/Site/CircuitWall/content/articles/kafka-basics.md

 Kafka partitions are assigned to brokers at:

-* When topic is created at first time.
+* When a topic is created for the first time.
 * When manually re-assigned.

-So they are static at most of time, even when *node failure* strikes.
+So they are static at most of the time, even when *node failure* strikes.

 ---
 ## Zookeeper
-Zookeeper is an inseparable part of kafka cluster although it is not being used all the time.
-That has been said, Zookeeper is needed when starting kafka, failure handling but not running kafka.
+Zookeeper is an inseparable part of the Kafka cluster although it is not being used all the time.
+That has been said, Zookeeper is needed when starting Kafka, failure handling but not running Kafka.

 * Controller election